msiddorn/ll_bot/README.md

-# shylock
+# ll bot
-RESTful api for sorting out group spending to make sure you get your pound of flesh
+RESTful api for playing love letter in a spark room